danadria/danadria.github.io/_pages/about.md

 🔬 Research
 ======

 My research explores ways to ensure that AI systems in healthcare uphold public values such as fairness and transparency.
-In particular, I focus on detection and mitigation of harmful bias in clinical NLP systems.
+In particular, I focus on detection and mitigation of harmful biases in clinical NLP systems.

 I am a member of: